SAP-samples/abap-cheat-sheets/24_Misc_Builtin_Functions.md

 "Note: A hashed table does not have a primary table index.
 The result is -1.
 DATA(line_index3) = line_index( itab_sec[ KEY primary_key comp1 = 1 ] ).

-"Hashed tables can be assigned a secondary table index using a seoncary "table key.
+"Hashed tables can be assigned a secondary table index using a secondary "table key.
 "4
 DATA(line_index4) = line_index( itab_sec[ KEY sk comp2 = 'd' ] ).